 1. When does a dog bite need to be reported in California?

 The quarantine process under California dog bite law begins with a report.
 This report has to be made after the dog bit a human being.
 These bites are legally required to be reported to the local health official.
-All dog attacks must be reported, even if the dog attacked a trespasser or was defending their owner.
+All dog attacks must be reported, even if the dog attacked a trespasser or was defending its owner.

 In theory, California law only requires people to report dog bites in counties that have been declared “rabies areas.”1 Outside of declared “rabies areas,” only animals suspected of actually having rabies need to be reported to a local health officer.